MattRonan/StackPedal/README.md

 There are a few options for how the StackPedal actually interfaces with a computer:

 A) The simplest is to use something like an Arduino Nano and the default Arduino Mouse library, with a usb cable providing both power and data connection.
 In the StackPedalGenerator sketch, an Elegoo Arduino Nano is used for the mcu pocket size and usb jack location.
+If using an offbrand board (such as an Elegoo Nano) you may need to download the ch430 usb driver and install it on your computer.

 B) An ESP32 or other mcu with built-in Bluetooth, using a usb cable for power only.
 This can be powered via the computer's port if you want, but can also plug into a wall outlet via a 5V block.
 This is helpful since the StackPedal sits on the ground where reaching the computer with a cable might be a hassle.
 It also frees up a port.